Raúl Baduel: Politics

 In 2007, Baduel left his position as Defense Minister.
 Chávez later said that he had removed Baduel from office because he had been unable to explain a string of irregularities.
 After retiring as Defense Minister, he emerged in 2007 as an opposition leader, when he publicly broke with Chavez and announced his opposition to the constitutional changes proposed in the 2007 constitutional referendum (defeated via referendum) that would have strengthened the powers of the presidency and removed the restriction on public officials being re-elected.
-Baduel "emerged as a prominent voice of dissent" concerned that Chavez was taking Venezuela down a "road to ruin" and becoming authoritarian.
+Baduel "emerged as a prominent voice of dissent", being concerned that Chavez was taking Venezuela down a "road to ruin" and becoming authoritarian.
 He became the highest-ranking military person opposed to Chavez's constitutional changes that would "concentrate power in the executive".
 In July 2007, he said, "A socialist regime is not incompatible with a democratic system of checks and balances and division of powers.
 We must separate ourselves from Marxist orthodoxy."